pantheon-systems/documentation/source/content/guides/php/08-deprecated-constructor-notices.md

 <Alert title="Warning" type="danger">

 Disabling OPcache has a sever impact on performance, so care should be taken not to do this on a production system.
-Note that `display_errors` is set to `off` on Pantheon Live environments, so there is no motivation to disable OPcache in production anyway.
-Make sure to re-enable it OPcache after you are done debugging if you disable it in Dev and Multidev environments.
+Note that `display_errors` is set to `off` on Pantheon Live environments, so there is no need to disable OPcache in production.
+Make sure to re-enable OPcache after you are done debugging if you disable it in Dev and Multidev environments.

 </Alert>